 The program focuses on disability as a social and cultural phenomenon, as well as an identity, a social construct, and a metaphor.
 It does not focus on instructional or clinical approaches to disability, but it can complement the studies of students in these programs.

-Topics covered include disability law and policy; the sociology, anthropology, geography, and history of disability; the intersection between disability and race, gender, sexuality, and class; the representation of disability in literature, the media, and popular culture; advocacy and self-advocacy; and assistive technology and accommodations for people with disabilities.
+Topics covered include disability law and policy; the sociology, anthropology, geography, and history of disability; the intersection between disability and race, gender, sexuality, and class; the representation of disability in literature, media, and popular culture; advocacy and self-advocacy; and assistive technology and accommodations for people with disabilities.

 Academic and Student Services